Oklahoma Sooners football: Late Stoops era

-Riley and Venables (2017–present)
+Lincoln Riley and Brent Venables (2017–present)

-In his first season, Riley led the Sooners to 12 wins, beating the 10-win record held by Chuck Fairbanks and Barry Switzer for most victories by a first-year coach in program history.
+In his first season, Riley led the Sooners to 12 wins, besting the 10-win record held by Chuck Fairbanks and Barry Switzer for most victories by a first-year coach in program history.
 The Sooners entered the playoff against Georgia in the Rose Bowl, losing 54–48 in double overtime.
 2017 was the first of three consecutive 12–2 seasons for the Sooners under Riley, however, each ended in a College Football Playoff semifinal loss.
 As of the end of the 2022 season, Oklahoma has an 0–4 playoff record and more playoff appearances without a win than any other FBS team.
-However, the Sooners did win the 2017, 2018, 2019, and 2020 Big 12 Championship Games during Riley's tenure.
+However, the Sooners won four straight Big 12 Championship Games during Riley's tenure.

-Under Riley, the Sooners had two consecutive Heisman Trophy winners who became No. 1 overall picks in the NFL Draft.
+Under Riley, the Sooners had two consecutive Heisman Trophy winners who became No. 1 overall picks in the NFL draft.
 In 2017, Baker Mayfield broke his own FBS record for single-season passing efficiency while throwing for over 4,600 yards and 43 touchdowns.
-He was selected first overall in the 2018 NFL Draft.
-The following season, ex-Texas A&M starter Kyler Murray topped Mayfield's passing efficiency mark and became the seventh Heisman winner in program history.
-He was selected first overall in the 2019 NFL Draft.
+He was selected first overall in the 2018 NFL draft.
+The following season, Kyler Murray topped Mayfield's passing efficiency mark and became the seventh Heisman winner in program history.
+He was selected first overall in the 2019 NFL draft.
 To replace Murray for the 2019 season, Riley turned to ex-Alabama starter Jalen Hurts.
 The Sooners lost 63–28 to eventual national champion LSU in the Peach Bowl, and Hurts finished second in Heisman voting to LSU quarterback Joe Burrow.
 As of the end of the 2022 season, Mayfield, Murray, and Hurts collectively own four of the top 12 passing efficiency seasons in FBS history.